CedarGroveStudios/STEMMA_MIDI/README.md

 # STEMMA_MIDI
 ### _A classic MIDI interface module compatible with the UART mode of Adafruit's STEMMA_

-# NOTE: Version 2.0 is in progress.
-Stay tuned for an update to this repository.

 ![Image of Module](https://github.com/CedarGroveStudios/STEMMA_MIDI/blob/master/2018-12-23%20STEMMA%20DIN-MIDI%20glamour%204w.png
 )